Complete Guide with Step-by-Step Training Process in HRM

 Employees are arguably the most valuable resource of an organization, so investing in HRM training and development methods is an investment that will positively impact your organization directly.

-• Stage 2: Determine HRD Training Audience
+• Step 2: Determine HRD Training Audience

-• Stage 5: Conduct HRD Training
+• Step 5: Conduct HRD Training

 What are the three levels of training needs analysis?